daradermody/doughnut/README.md

 </p>
 <h3 align="center">Like Donut?
 Like Doughnut!</h3>

 Doughnut is a crappy (but free) knock-off of the fantastic [Donut](https://www.donut.com/) app for Slack.
-It periodically creates small groups with random people so they can meet up, chat and get to know each other.
+It periodically creates small groups with random people so they can meet up, chat and get to know each other, as well as post water cooler topics to stir conversations.